/* Style Definitions */

 · 100% employer-paid life insurance, supplemental short-term disability and long-term disability.

-· Parental leave with full salary continuation.
+· Generous parental leave with full salary continuation.

 FJS is committed to cultivating an organizational culture where everyone is able to bring their full, authentic selves to work.
 The foundation believes a diverse, inclusive, and equitable workplace is one where all employees, no matter their gender, race, ethnicity, national origin, age, sexual orientation, gender identity, gender expression, education or disability, are valued and respected.

 Email a concise cover letter explaining why this role would be a great fit for you, two relevant writing samples (no more than four pages each), and your resume in one PDF to email@example.com by November 15, 2019.
 Please include “Program Associate US Southeast–YOUR NAME” in the subject line.